cdowebcast/Video.js-HLS-Player-for-WordPress/videojs-hls-player/readme.txt

 * No setup required, simply install and start embedding videos
 * Lightweight and compatible with the latest version of WordPress
 * Clean and sleek player with no watermark
-* Fallback for other HTML5-supported filetypes (MP4, WebM, Ogv)
+* Fallback for other HTML5-supported filetypes (MP4, WebM, Ogv, RTMP)

 = Video.js HLS Player Plugin Usage =